Very understandably, almost everyone diagnosed with the hepatitis C virus asks the same question: "What's going to happen to me?"

-Other researchers have found a connection between hepatitis C infection and type 2 diabetes and obesity.
-In 2009, scientists from the Center for Liver Diseases at Inova Fairfax Hospital analyzed health data from almost 16,000 people, including some with hepatitis C. According to the study results, obesity and type 2 diabetes were associated with a higher mortality rate in patients with hepatitis C. This finding suggests that making lifestyle changes to ward off obesity and diabetes should be an important consideration for people with hepatitis C.
+Other researchers have found a connection between hepatitis C infection and type 2 diabetes and obesity,.
+Scientists from the Center for Liver Diseases at Inova Fairfax Hospital analyzed health data from almost 16,000 people, including some with hepatitis C. According to the study results, obesity and type 2 diabetes were associated with a higher mortality rate in patients with hepatitis C. This finding suggests that making lifestyle changes to ward off obesity and diabetes should be an important consideration for people with hepatitis C.

 Surprisingly, the level of virus in the blood, called viral load, doesn't help predict the course of hepatitis C. Some people with high viral levels do well.
 Others, with low levels of virus, develop liver problems.
 Doctors use the test to gauge how well treatment is working, but not to make a prognosis.
 Elevated levels of aminotransferase, a liver enzyme, are a sign that the disease is causing liver damage.
 But even this marker isn't a perfect predictor.
 As many as 30 percent of patients with liver damage have normal levels of aminotranferase.